freenas/freenas-docs/userguide/install.rst

    .. figure:: images/esxi_select_storage.png

-#. **Customize settings**: Enter an amount of memory and virtual
+#. **Customize settings**: Enter the recommended minimums of at least
-   storage.
-Ensure they meet the recommended *8 GiB* of RAM and *32 GiB* of storage.
+   *8 GiB* of memory and *32 GiB* of storage.
 Select :literal:`Datastore ISO file` from the :guilabel:`CD/DVD Drive 1` drop-down.
 Use the Datastore browser to select the uploaded %brand% :file:`.iso`.
 Click :guilabel:`Next`.

    .. _esxi customize settings: